gymrek-lab/gymreklab.github.io/doc/LabWebsite.rst

 To build the docs locally, make sure sphinx is installed (e.g. :code:`conda install sphinx`) then within the :code:`doc/` directory, type :code:`make html`.
 This will build the html files in the :code:`_build/` directory, which you can preview in your web browser.

 Once you've finished making changes, create a pull request to merge your branch back into the master branch.
-Make sure to set the base repository to `this repo <https://github.com/gymrek-lab/gymreklab.github.io>`_ **not** `this one <https://github.com/gymreklab/gymreklab.github.io>`_.

 At this stage, Github actions will automatically generate a preview of the documentation.
 To access it, click on the green check-mark next to your most recent commit listed on the pull request.
 Then click "Details".
 If you see a red X instead of a green check-mark, it means there was an error or warning while building the documentation.
 Follow the same directions to view it.